xiangyongchun888/So-Called-Algorithem/README.md

 <<<<<<< HEAD
-# ALGORITHEM***LESS IS MORE
+# So-Called-ALGORITHEM***LESS IS MORE

 ### Start with dynamic programming-Branch1...
 HAVE FUN
 =======
-# Algorithm Playground***LESS IS MORE
+# So-Called-ALGORITHEM***LESS IS MORE

-Welcome to the Algorithm Playground!
+Welcome to the So-Called-ALGORITHEM!
 This repository is dedicated to exploring yongchun's interested algorithms.

 ## Table of Contents